DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/OSI-SAF/README.md

 > By concatenating OSI-450-a1 (1978–2020) and OSI-430-a (2021–2024), we obtain a continuous, homogeneous sea-ice dataset spanning 1978–2024.

+More info about the two datasets [Global Sea Ice Concentration CDR](https://osisaf-hl.met.no/osi-450a1-430a-desc)

 ## 1. OSI-450-a1 (Climate Data Record (CDR))

 - Latest full series temporal coverage: **1978–2020**, released in 2025.